stanislaw/notes_on_software_engineering/README.md

   )
 ```

-### Simplifying Complex Feature Branches

-When working on a non-trivial feature branch, consider breaking it down into its
-core functionality while separating any trivial or unrelated changes that can be
-integrated independently.

-A complex branch can often become more manageable, or even medium in scope, when
-distilled into its essential parts and split into smaller, separate changes.
-In
-some cases, breaking it down properly can eliminate the complexity entirely,
-leaving only straightforward, incremental updates.

-### The Moving and Changing Anti-pattern

-A great anti-pattern that complicates code reviews is creating a changeset that
-involves both moving and changing things at the same time.
-This obscures the
-diffs in the version control system, making it harder to track changes.
-The
-solution: isolate moving and changing into separate commits or separate PRs.

 ### Avoid Plural Names For Classes

 Classes should represent a single entity or concept.
 Naming a class in the